outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - whether a component can use/identify/process/store structures of the other
           - whether structural alignments/similarities/matches exist between the structures so they can attain emergent attributes like position and form structures of coordination & combination
           - whether structures have variations on the same interaction level
-          - interface components like cause (origin position) and intent (direction, destination position) of the structures
+          - interface components like cause (origin position) and intent (direction, destination position) of the structures leading to structures like angle/point of interaction
           - structural system-related attributes like stability of the structures
           - error types handled by the structures
       - find generative structures of solution success cause structures & apply to find/derive/generate solution structures likely to be successful